 You are entitled to reimbursement for expenses (mileage, long distance charges, etc.) incurred by you as personal representative of the estate.
-In addition, you are entitled to reasonable compensation for serving as personal representative; you should discuss this matter with the attorney to determine an hourly rate.
+In addition, you are entitled to reasonable compensation for serving as personal representative; you should discuss this matter with your attorney.
 Personal representative compensation is taxable income to the recipient for the year in which it is paid (a FORM 1099 will be issued when applicable).
 You must keep a detailed register of your time and expenses if you intend to charge the estate for your services.